Several Approximation Algorithms for Sparse Best Rank-1 Approximation to Higher-Order Tensors: Numerical Experiments

-We then consider fix $n=100$ and vary the sparsity ratio $sr$ from $10\%$ to $90\%$ of $\mathcal A$ in \eqref{exp:tr1a}, and compare the performance of the four proposed algorithms. $r_j$ in \eqref{prob:str1approx_org_max} is set to $\lfloor (1-sr) n_j\rfloor$.
-The results of the objective values $\mathcal A\mathbf x^0_1\cdots \mathbf x^0_d$ returned by the algorithms together with the upper bound are depicted in the left panels of Fig. \ref{fig:sparsity}, from which we still observe that all the algorithms are close to the upper bound \eqref{eq:upper_bound}; among them, Algorithm \ref{proc:init3_order_d} is still slightly better than the other three, followed by Algorithm \ref{proc:init2_order_d} and \ref{proc:init3_order_d}.
+We then consider fix $n=100$ and vary the sparsity ratio $sr$ from $10\%$ to $90\%$ of $\mathcal A$ in \eqref{exp:tr1a}, and compare the performance of the four proposed algorithms. $r_j$ in \eqref{prob:str1approx_org_max} is set to $\lfloor (1-sr) n_j\rfloor$ correspondingly.
+The results of the objective values $\mathcal A\mathbf x^0_1\cdots \mathbf x^0_d$ together with the upper bound are depicted in the left panels of Fig. \ref{fig:sparsity}, from which we still observe that all the algorithms are close to the upper bound \eqref{eq:upper_bound}; among them, Algorithm \ref{proc:init3_order_d} is still slightly better than the other three, followed by Algorithms \ref{proc:init2_order_d} and \ref{proc:init4_order_d}.
 The CPU time is plotted in the right panels of Fig. \ref{fig:sparsity}, which still shows that Algorithm \ref{proc:init4_order_d} is the most efficient one.
-In fact, in average, it is $5$ times faster than Algorithm \ref{proc:init3_order_d}, which ranks second, and is $80$ times faster than Algorithm \ref{proc:init2_order_d}, which is the slowest one.
+In fact, in average, Algorithm \ref{proc:init4_order_d} is $5$ times faster than Algorithm \ref{proc:init3_order_d}, which ranks the second, and is about $80$ times faster than Algorithm \ref{proc:init2_order_d}, which is the slowest one.

+Overall, comparing with Algorithms \ref{proc:init1_order_d} and \ref{proc:init2_order_d} that find the solutions fiber by fiber, or slide by slide, Algorithm \ref{proc:init3_order_d} admits hierarchical structures that take the whole tensor into account, and so it can explore the structure of the data tensor better.
+This may be the reason why Algorithm \ref{proc:init3_order_d} is better than Algorithms \ref{proc:init1_order_d} and \ref{proc:init2_order_d} in terms of the effectiveness.
+When compared with Algorithm \ref{proc:init4_order_d}, Algorithm \ref{proc:init3_order_d} computes each $\mathbf x^0_j$ ``optimally'' via SVD, while Algorithm \ref{proc:init4_order_d} computes $\mathbf x^0_j$ ``sub-optimally'' but more efficiently; this explains why Algorithms \ref{proc:init3_order_d} performs better than Algorithm \ref{proc:init4_order_d}.
+Concerning the efficiency, Algorithms \ref{proc:init1_order_d} and \ref{proc:init2_order_d} require for-loop operations, which is known to be slow in Matlab.
+This leads to that although the algorithms have similar computational complexity in theory (Algorithms \ref{proc:init2_order_d} and \ref{proc:init3_order_d}), after implementation, their performances are quite different.

 \paragraph{Performance of approximation plus iterative algorithms} In this part, we first use approximation algorithms to generate $(\mathbf x^0_1,\ldots,\mathbf x^0_d)$, and then use it as an initializer for iterative algorithms.
 The goal is to see if approximation algorithms can help in improving the solution quality of iterative algorithms.
 The iterative algorithm used for solving problem \eqref{prob:str1approx_org_max} is simply an alternating maximization method (termed AM in the sequel) with the scheme